-The Connectivity Wizard (see Set up your Web-connected printer on page 21) is normally sufficient for Web Services configuration, but there are also facilities for manual configuration if you wish to use them.
+The Connectivity Wizard (see Set up web services on page 21) is normally sufficient for Web Services configuration, but there are also facilities for manual configuration if you wish to use them.

 Configure the printer's Internet connection

 You can configure the printer's Internet connection from the Embedded Web Server or from the front panel.